chimexGitHub/chimexGitHub/README.md

 -->
 ## About Me

-🤵 Software engineer with +5 years of experience (first job in ~2012), check out my [LinkedIn](https://linkedin.com/okekechimezieglory) or [CV](https://drive.google.com/drive/u/1/folders/) or [Portfolio] for more professional information.
+🤵 Software engineer with +5 years of experience (first job in ~2012), check out my [LinkedIn](https://linkedin.com/okekechimezieglory) or [CV](https://drive.google.com/file/d/1qEh7xj58phC4DnlchxmTReNbzk19kVPh/view?usp=sharing) or [Portfolio] for more professional information.

-I'm a persistent hardhead (I'll try again and again, until I succeed!), **natural saver**, proactive, challenge lover, bug hunter, keyboard banger, father of many like father Abraham (🔥🧊), pencil and paint artist, lover of poetry and spoken word, a poet as well. 🍨
+I'm a persistent hardhead (I'll try again and again, until I succeed!), **natural saver**, proactive, challenge lover, bug hunter, keyboard banger, father of many like father Abraham (🔥🧊), pencil and paint artist, lover of poetry and spoken word, a poet as well as Christ is one. 🍨

  These little pieces of text have the power to transcend my own existence 😵

-**💼 Work:** Software Engineer at [Lloydant](https://www.lloydant.com/)/ (I.T sector) and Co-founder at the [Ecoleville](https://www.ecoleville.com/) (E-learning platform) 😵
+**💼 Work:** Software Engineer at [Lloydant](https://www.lloydant.com/)/ (I.T sector) .😵

-**🛠 Skills:** My key languages are **C#**, **PHP** and **Python**.
+**🛠 Skills:** My key languages are **C#**, **Python** and **PHP**.
 On a daily basis I architect with web Apps, REST APIs, tests, general optimizations and learning.
 About storage/messages, I'm normally using Microsoft SQL Server, PostgreSQL, MySQL, SQLite.

 _At this moment I'm trying GraphQL with ASP.net Core, and thinking of testing out NextJs and React._